iweld/data_cleaning/README.md

 Using the criteria above, create a new SQL table with the properly formatted data.

 ## Datasets used
-This dataset contains one csv file named 'member_info'.
+This dataset contains one csv file named 'club_member_info'.

 The initial columns and their type in the provided CSV file are:
 - full_name : text
 - age : int
-- us_citizen : boolean
+- matial_status : text
 - email : text
 - phone : text
 - full_address : text